 - Co-founded the national Right to the City Alliance (RCA), a coalition of over 40 organizations across the U.S. united in the struggle for urban rights.
 RCA fights for affordable housing, inclusive democracy, immigrant rights, environmental justice, etc.

 - Won an annual increase of $350,000 to the city’s childcare provider reimbursement budget and helped institute policies such as due process, rights to bilingual notification for service providers in the Alexandria Department of Human Services, and expanded low-income family access to subsidized child care.

 - Helped create a living wage law in Alexandria that resulted in the total wage increase of $450,000 for the lowest-paid municipal and outsourced workers in Alexandria.

-- Won a living wage law raising the minimum wage for all Arlington municipal employees, including school board employees, as well as a majority of outsourced workers to $11.00/hr (in collaboration with the Arlington Living Wage Coalition).
+- Won a living wage law in Arlington, raising the minimum wage for all Arlington municipal employees, including school board employees, as well as a majority of outsourced workers to $11.00/hr (in collaboration with the Arlington Living Wage Coalition).

 - Eliminated over $1 million in medical debt for low-income residents of Alexandria.